-An indispensable component of support systems for many forms of vineyard training.
-The shoots are fastened to the wire frame (stapling), so that they are guided in the desired form and support the climbing.
+Indispensable component of support systems for many forms of vine training in the vineyard.
+The shoots are fastened to the wire frame (stapling), thus guiding them in a desired shape and supporting the upward climbing.
 Depending on the height of the trunk, one speaks of a low (picture below), a medium-high and a high form.
-With the high culture from the 1950s onwards, this method largely replaced the traditional single pole training (pole culture).
-This form of training also allows mechanical processing in the vineyard, for example, the use of a full harvester.
-The mostly galvanized wires are stretched at different heights between the vines.
-Depending on the load to be carried (grapes or leaves), different wire thicknesses are used.
-There are also movable staple wire holders on the supporting pillars, with which the height of the wires can be flexibly changed depending on the growth of the vines.
-See also the complete list under the two keywords "form of upbringing" (systems) "vineyard care" (activities).
+This method largely replaced the traditional single-pole cultivation (cane cultivation) with high cultivation from the 1950s onwards.
+This vine training also enables mechanical processing in the vineyard, such as the use of a full harvester.
+The mostly galvanised wires are stretched between the vines at different heights.
+Depending on the load to be carried (grapes or foliage), different wire thicknesses are used.
+There are also movable staple wire holders on the support pillars, with which the height of the wires can be flexibly changed depending on the growth of the vines.
+See also complete lists under the two keywords vine training (Systems) Vineyard maintenance (activities).